0

 Hugh Baird was also involved with the Crinan Canal in Argyll, and the Ulverston Canal in Cumbria.
 He died at Kelvinhead, and was buried at Kilsyth.
 Baird Road in Ratho, Edinburgh was named after Hugh Baird.
 His son, Nicol Hugh Baird (1796–1849), emigrated to Canada, where he worked on a number of canal projects.

-Text imported from Wikipedia article "Hugh Baird (engineer)" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Hugh Baird (engineer)" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants